amosn593/Data-Visualizing-with-GGPLOT2-in-R/README.md

+Data Visualization in R.
-##Producing beautiful plots with ggplot2 in R.
+Producing beautiful plots with ggplot2 in R.